 Also – Japan is where you can ride the famous Shinkansen train – or “bullet train” – which is an experience as the train rockets across the country.
 Note that not all trains in Japan are Shinkansen trains.

 I’ve never been in a more efficiently run country than Japan.
 I’ve already touched on the transport and being on time, but there are many other aspects where I think, “Why can’t the United States operate like this – it makes so much sense.”
 Pay any visit to Japan, and you’ll see how a disciplined and rule-based society operates.

 Japan has a lot of “rules” that may seem strange or strict to the average Western traveler.
 I put rules in quotations because, while many times, they are not laws or set standards, it is advisable to respect all the social norms and customs.

 Things I always notice as soon as I am in Japan are:

 - Be on time.
 It is very disrespectful to be late in Japan.

-- On an escalator, there is a side for walking and a side of standing.
-This is the same in many other places, but in Japan, it is actually enforced.
+- On an escalator, there is a side for walking and a side for standing.
+This is the same in many other places, but it is socially enforced in Japan.